British Parliament Returns To Work In The Gathering Shadow Of Brexit

 The ruling elicited cheers from Johnson's opposition — as well as calls for his resignation, including from Labour leader Jeremy Corbyn, who said Johnson has demonstrated "a contempt for democracy and an abuse of power" and ought to "become the shortest-serving prime minister there's ever been."

 As for what they plan to do next, Johnson's allies carefully watched their words in front of lawmakers.
 Martin Callanan, the minister of state for exiting the EU, said "the government will of course abide by the law" when it comes to requesting a delay if things come to that.
-But when pressed about a report that Johnson may send a second letter to the EU, along with the delay request, that would seek to dissuade the bloc from granting another delay, Callanan said "we write all sorts of letters to all sorts of people, all of the time."
+But when pressed about a report that Johnson may send a second letter to the EU, along with the delay request, that would seek to dissuade the bloc from granting another delay, Callanan said, "We write all sorts of letters to all sorts of people, all of the time."

 "I'm sure letter-writing will continue even in [the event of] no deal," he said.
-"And I can go no further that to repeat what I've said which is of course we are a law-abiding government."
+"And I can go no further that to repeat what I've said, which is of course we are a law-abiding government."